 But don’t neglect the practice with the wedge as most players typically tend to find that by improving their wedge skills that their long drive skills tend to improve as well.
 While this is not always possible, the general idea is that improving your shorter shots will gradually work to improve your long shots as well.
 As long as you are using proper form for your short shots, you should start to see a dramatic improvement in your score, which will ultimate help to improve those long shots as well.
 This can make a huge impact on your handicap.

 Another consideration that you should keep in mind is your confidence.
 Have you ever noticed that someone who is not very confident tends to make more mistakes no matter what they are doing?
-They may be an expert in their field, but without confidence, they usually make small mistakes just because they are nervous, if you discover that you are nervous on the field and are making these small mistakes you may need to work on boosting your own self-confidence before you can really improve your overall handicap.
+They may be an expert in their field, but without confidence, they usually make small mistakes just because they are nervous, if you discover that you are nervous on the course and are making small mistakes you may need to work on boosting your own self-confidence before you can really improve your overall handicap.

 You should focus on what you are good at and improve your concentration and you are sure to improve your confidence.
 While you know that you are going to make mistakes, you should always strive to accept it is a learning process.
 This will allow you to slowly and carefully learn exactly what you can do to improve while still keeping a high confidence level.
-This combined with the other tips outlined above will work together beautifully to allow you to streamline your golf handicap and improve your whole game.
+This combined with the other tips outlined above will work together beautifully towards improving your golf handicap and improve your whole game.
 These strategies can be used no matter how long you have been playing golf, even those players who have played for years can always use a bit of improvement.